-Top AI Models July 2025
+Top AI Models December 2025

-Comprehensive comparison of frontier AI models (July 2025): MMLU-Pro, MMLU, and GPQA benchmark scores for leading models including OpenAI, Claude, Gemini, Grok, and open-source LLMs.
+Comprehensive comparison of frontier AI models (December 2025): MMLU-Pro, MMLU, and GPQA benchmark scores for leading models including OpenAI, Claude, Gemini, Grok, and open-source LLMs.
 Updated performance rankings and capabilities assessment.

 ⚠️